Booking numbers close to pre-pandemic levels: Royal Enfield

 At the same time, he added whatever could go wrong has already gone wrong ― winter storm shutting down chip plants in Texas in early 2021, fire at Renesas Electronics’ chip plant in Japan in mid-2021, and a surge in Covid-19 cases in Malaysia in late 2021.
 If this year there aren’t any natural calamities and 5G adoption doesn’t happen at breakneck speed, the supply of semiconductors will get better.
 “Now, the situation appears to be easing out and we are on a ramp-up path,” he added.

 Earlier during the week, Royal Enfield launched the Scram 411, the adventure crossover motorcycle based on the Himalayan.
-Priced Rs 203,085 onwards (ex-showroom), it is available for sale in India immediately and will debut in Europe and Asia Pacific markets by the middle of this year.
+Priced `203,085 onwards (ex-showroom), it is available for sale in India immediately and will debut in Europe and Asia Pacific markets by the middle of this year.

 “The globally lauded versatility and competence of the Himalayan inspired us to reimagine the motorcycle in a younger, modern-day, urban context.
 The Scram 411 is the perfect crossover for young city-dwellers, who prefer a motorcycle that is fun and engaging to ride around the city, yet has a rugged appeal,” Govindarajan said.